ViolaFlower/Re-Console/README.md

 # 🐛 How to Report Issues
 Please use the issue tracker linked at the top of the page if you are experiencing bugs, crashes, or other issues.
 Be sure to include necessary information like your hardware/software (such as the GPU, CPU, modpack version, and OS) to help us identify and resolve issues.

+# ✅ Hardware Compatibility
+Re-Console, due to utilizing the powerful [Sodium](https://modrinth.com/mod/sodium) mod, is only compatible with graphics cards that support ***OpenGL 4.5 or newer.***
+Most graphics cards released in the past 12 years will meet these requirements, including the following:

+  -  INTEL HD Graphics 500 Series (Skylake) or newer
+  -  NVIDIA GeForce 400 Series (Fermi) or newer
+  -  AMD Radeon HD 7000 Series (GCN 1) or newer

+If you are running into problems, you should make sure that your graphics drivers are up-to-date.
+I also recommend taking a look at [this page](https://github.com/CaffeineMC/sodium/wiki/Driver-Compatibility) on the Sodium wiki.

 # 💬 Join the Community
 Consider joining the [ViolaFlower Discord](https://discord.com/invite/dsBrDdJysn) for sneak peeks and updates on development!
 By joining, you can: